-This summer, hit up the West Coast on a once-in-a-lifetime road trip for younger teens, exploring The Golden State!
+This summer, hit up the West Coast of the USA on a once-in-a-lifetime road trip for younger teens, exploring The Golden State!
 We’ll start in sunny SoCal, seeing San Diego’s most iconic sights.
 Give back to the community as you volunteer with the local Boys and Girls Clubs, then hang ten as you learn to surf at one of the city’s most famous beaches.
 Immerse yourself in the sprawling metropolis of Los Angeles as we take you to all the best spots of this bustling city.
 Witness incredible landscapes and vistas as you travel along Highway 1, taking in the beauty of the world renowned Big Sur.
 Once in NorCal, check out Monterey, Santa Cruz, and San Francisco.
 Embrace the city by the bay as you take in the Golden Gate Bridge, Fisherman’s Wharf, Chinatown, Muir Woods, and much more.
+Say Hello California when you adventure this summer on this magical teen tour.

 During this program, you will…